fcosueza/solucionesvecinales/README.md

 ## TODO

-- Use AuthO or NextAuth for auth, now using basic own developed solution.
+- Use AuthO or NextAuth for authentication.
+Now using basic own developed solution.